drocheam/optrace/docs/source/examples.rst

 **File**:
 `examples/brewster_polarizer.py <https://github.com/drocheam/optrace/blob/main/examples/brewster_polarizer.py>`_

-A setup with three different light rays impinging on multiple planar surfaces with an incident angle equal to the `Brewster angle <https://en.wikipedia.org/wiki/Brewster%27s_angle>`__.
+A setup with three different light rays impinging on multiple planar surfaces with an incident angle equal to the `Brewster angle <https://en.wikipedia.org/wiki/Brewster%27s_angle>`__ of the material.
-Depending on the polarization direction we can see a huge difference in the light's transmission.
+Depending on the polarization direction a huge difference in the light's transmission is apparent.

 .. figure:: images/example_brewster.png